Xilinx/Vitis-AI/demo/Whole-App-Acceleration/README.md

 ## Fall detection on Alveo-U200:

 This example demonstrates acceleration of Lucas_kanade optical flow on Alveo-U200.
-Refer [README](./fall_detection/README.md)
+Refer [README](./fall_detection/README.md) for further details and steps to run.